MisTraleuh/Selfbot-Discord/README.md

 # Go into the repository
 $ cd SelfbotDiscord

-# Install the dependencies and start the selfbot
+# Install the dependencies
+$ npm install --save-dev

+# Start the selfbot
 $ sudo npm start
 ```